maximmuss699/ipk24_Server/README.md

 This project develops a server application, which is capable to communicate with remote clients using `IPK24-CHAT` protocol [Project1].
 The server is capable of managing multiple client connections, supporting two transport protocols: TCP [RFC9293] and UDP [RFC768].

 The server is built to handle key functionalities including client authentication, channel management, and message broadcasting among connected clients.
 Implemented in C and uses socket API for network communications.
-Behvaior of the server is described in the FSM diagram below.
+Behvaior of the server is described in the FSM diagram below [Project2].

 ![Alt text](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/media/branch/master/Project%202/iota/diagrams/protocol_fsm_server.svg)